lenciel/redsocks/README.md

 =========
 This is a modified version of original redsocks.
 The name is changed to REDSOCKS2 to distinguish with original redsocks.
-REDSOCKS2 contains several new features besides many bug fixes to original redsocks.
+This variant is useful for anti-GFW (Great Fire Wall).
+REDSOCKS2 contains several new features.

 1. Redirect TCP connections which are blocked via proxy automatically without need of blacklist.